GreenAutoML4FAS/HyperSparse/README.md

 ---

+## License Notice

+The **content of this repository** is licensed under the [BSD 3-Clause](https://opensource.org/license/bsd-3-clause).

 ## Acknowledgement
-This work was supported by the Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, Germany under the project **GreenAutoML4FAS** (grant no. 67KI32007A).
+This work was partially supported by the Federal Ministry of the Environment, Nature
+Conservation, Nuclear Safety and Consumer Protection, Germany under the project **GreenAutoML4FAS** (grant no. 67KI32007A).